-Between April 2021 and March 2023, a new, watered-down version of the scheme will be available.
+Between April 2021 and March 2023, a new version of the scheme will be available.
 It will only be open to first-time buyers in England and introduces regional property price caps.

 The Help to Buy regional price caps will be:

 You must repay it fully after 25 years, when you sell the property or when your mortgage term finishes – whatever happens first.

 The loan is interest-free for the first 5 years, though you have to pay a £1 management fee every month.

 In year 6, the interest on the equity loan will be 1.75%.
 After that, the rate increases each year by the retail price index (RPI) measure of inflation, plus 1%.
 This is known as ‘staired’ interest.

-The rate of interest on the equity loan is fairly low.
-But it can add significantly to your monthly mortgage repayments, especially if you borrowed the maximum amount.
+The rate of interest on the equity loan is fairly low, but it can add significantly to your monthly mortgage repayments, especially if you borrowed the maximum amount.
 To find out how much interest you would pay, you can use our help to buy monthly repayment calculator above.